logux/docs/architecture/practice.md

 ## Connecting

 Logux client keeps only one Web Socket connection even if user open an application in multiple browser’s tabs.
-To do this, Logux clients detects other browser’s tab with the same web site and **tabs elect one leader**.
-Only leader will keep connection.
+Logux clients in different **elect one leader** to keep the connection.
 If user will close leader tab, other tabs will re-elect leader.

 *You can try this election system in [online demo].
 Just open it in several tabs.*

 [online demo]: https://logux.github.io/client/

-When Logux client will open Web Socket connection, it sends user ID and user token to the server.
+When Logux client opens Web Socket connection, it sends user ID and user token to the server.

 Logux server is written in JS.
 There are two ways to use it:

-1. The first way is to use Logux server as framework and write application on top of **Logux JS API**.
-In this mode you can use any database to store data.
+1. Use Logux server as framework and write application on top of **Logux JS API**.
+You can use any database to store data.

     ```js
     server.auth(async (userId, token) => {